ShrutikaSingh/codex.rocks-interview/README.md

-Exercise: Jquery
+## Exercise: Jquery

-NOTE:-  We are extremely against the copy-paste, Please proceed further only if you think you are really interested in this internship and try to solve the assignment by yourself.
+**NOTE** :-  We are extremely against the copy-paste, Please proceed further only if you think you are really interested in this internship and try to solve the assignment by yourself.
 Take minimal help from the internet.

 Build a listing page where users can add and rate examples from a category (e.g. movies, todo list, albums, blogs, or sports).
 This page should include the following:
-1)A form, where you can add something to the list and rate it.
+- A form, where you can add something to the list and rate it.
-2) A table of all of the things you've added.
+- A table of all of the things you've added.
-3) A delete button for each row of the table that lets you remove elements from the list.
+- A delete button for each row of the table that lets you remove elements from the list.
-4) BONUS: A sorting feature, so you can sort entries in the table by their title or their rating.
+- BONUS: A sorting feature, so you can sort entries in the table by their title or their rating.
 (To implement this you may need to research JavaScript's sort method.)
 All DOM manipulation should be done using jQuery - don't use any vanilla JavaScript properties or methods to interact with the DOM!

 The below are just an example of it, You can try your own ideas, styling, and designs.